emreakay/CodeIgniter-Aauth/README.md

 ***
 Aauth is a User Authorization Library for CodeIgniter 2.x, which aims to make easy some essential jobs such as login, permissions and access operations.
 Despite ease of use, it has also very advanced features like private messages, groupping, access management, public access etc..

-After Quick Start, Take a look [detailed Documentation from wiki](https://github.com/emreakay/CodeIgniter-Aauth/wiki/_pages)
+**This is Quick Start page.
+After Quick Start, Take a look [detailed Documentation from wiki](https://github.com/emreakay/CodeIgniter-Aauth/wiki/_pages) to learn other great Features**

 ### Features
 ***